AzimoLabs/extend-camunda-dmn-juel-with-java-functions/README.md

 * `Spring beans` - they are registered as expression language extensions in `SpringExpressionManager` by default and all methods from registered beans can be accessed in DMN
 * `Function mappers` - they are registered in ExpressionManager manually and they map EL functions into static Java methods

-Decision DMN with custom functions used is shown [here](https://github.com/AzimoLabs/extend-camunda-dmn-juel-with-java-functions/blob/master/src/main/resources/dmn/compliance.dmn)
+DMN with custom functions used is shown [here](https://github.com/AzimoLabs/extend-camunda-dmn-juel-with-java-functions/blob/master/src/main/resources/dmn/compliance.dmn)

 ### Decision Requirements Graph used in example
 ![Alt text](picture/compliance_decision_drd.png?raw=true "Architecture")